NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 |NextGenSoftware.OASIS.API.Core.Apollo.Client.TestHarness| The test harness for the Apollo Client library.
 |NextGenSoftware.OASIS.API.Core.Apollo.Server| Uses the NextGenSoftware.NodeManager library to call the Node.js Apollo GraphQL Server, which wraps around the NextGenSoftware.OASIS.API.Core.WebAPI (REST API).
 |NextGenSoftware.OASIS.API.Core.Apollo.Server.TestHarness| The test harness for the Apollo Server library.
-|[NextGenSoftware.OASIS.API.Core.ARC.Membrane](#arc---noomap-integration)| This will contain a DeviceManager,PsyberManager & MappingManager allowing ARC to talk to any device and access all of it's hardware such as Bluetooth.
+|[NextGenSoftware.OASIS.API.Core.ARC.Membrane](#arc---noomap-integration)| This contains the DeviceManager,PsyberManager & MappingManager allowing ARC to talk to any device and access all of it's hardware such as Bluetooth.
 It will also provide a wrapper around Unity allowing ARC to render it's 2D & 3D UI to Unity.
 It will also allow ARC to access the Our World 3D Map.
 |[NextGenSoftware.OASIS.API.Core.ARC.Membrane.NodeJS](#arc---noomap-integration)| This is for testing purposes to simulate the ARC Core (written in NodeJS).
 It will test calls to the DeviceManager, PsyberManager & MappingManager.
 |[NextGenSoftware.OASIS.API.Core.TestHarness](#the-oasis-api---karma-system)| This is a Test Harness for the main OASIS API.
 |[NextGenSoftware.OASIS.API.FrontEnd.Web](#the-oasis-api---karma-system)| This is the Web front-end for the OASIS API and will show the user's Avatar/Profile along with their Karma levels (and where the karma came from).
 It will also show what Satellite apps/games/websites that are using the API.
 This will form the foundation of the NextGen Social Network (a sub-component of Our World).
 |[NextGenSoftware.OASIS.API.FrontEnd.Unity](#holounity)| This shows how the OASIS API is used in Unity to render the users profile data to the 3D Avatar.
 |NextGenSoftware.OASIS.API.WebAPI| This will expose the OASIS API as a RESTful service over HTTP.
 In future there will also be a websocket HTTP & websocket JSON RPC 2.0 interface.
 |NextGenSoftware.OASIS.API.WebAP.IntegrationTests|Integration tests for the OASIS REST Web API.
-|NextGenSoftware.OASIS.API.Providers.AcitvityPub| OASIS Provider for ActivityPub.
-|NextGenSoftware.OASIS.API.Providers.BlockStack| OASIS Provider for BlockStack..
-|NextGenSoftware.OASIS.API.Providers.EthereumOASIS| OASIS Provider for Ethereum.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.Core](#holooasis)| This contains the core code for the HoloOASIS Provider, that wraps around the HoloNETClient to talk to Holochain.
 This implements the [IOASISStorage](#ioasisstorage)interface allowing the OASIS API to read & write the users profile data to Holochain.
 It also implements the [IOASISNET](#ioasisnet) interface allowing it to share the user's profile/avatar as well as find Holons and players in their local area.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.Desktop](#holooasis)| This is the desktop implementation of the HoloOASIS Provider and uses the desktop version of the HoloNETClient.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.Unity](#holooasis)| This is the Unity implementation of the HoloOASIS Provider and uses the Unity version of the HoloNETClient.
 |[NextGenSoftware.OASIS.API.Providers.HoloOASIS.TestHarness](#holooasis)| This is the Test Harness of the HoloOASIS Provider.
+|NextGenSoftware.OASIS.API.Providers.ThreeFoldOASIS| OASIS Provider for ThreeFold.
 |NextGenSoftware.OASIS.API.Providers.IPFSOASIS| OASIS Provider for IPFS.
 |NextGenSoftware.OASIS.API.Providers.SOLIDOASIS| OASIS Provider for SOLID.
 |NextGenSoftware.OASIS.API.Providers.EthereumOASIS| OASIS Provider for Ethereum.